 First, they still aren’t seeing the kind of leadership we’re going to need to turn the country around.
 Second, they don’t know how they can practically make a difference.
 Third, when they do participate, the activities lead to incredible frustration, often because they’re alone, often because of the low caliber of the people they encounter who populate the Republican Party — especially in Illinois.

 Everything is going to be frustrating until our side gets serious about entering the information war.
 Our researches and thinkers and commentators produce the kind of ammo that should bring victory — unfortunately that ammo isn’t used in anything but a micro capacity.
 As I’ve written often, even those with a sizable audience mostly just reach the choir.

 Meanwhile, the uninformed and misinformed continue on their merry way, answering poll takers like the low information voters they are.
 Hey, none of this is fun to read or write, but as I recently read on a sign outside a church, “If the truth hurts, that means it’s working.”

 Our side can learn macro-communications, but it’ll require creativity, innovation, and the activity of a lot of people at the state and local level.
-We can’t wait for National Review, the Heritage Foundation, or our elected officials to figure out that we’re not reaching enough people.
+We can’t wait for existing conservative think tanks, conservative news outlets, or our elected officials to figure out that we’re not reaching enough people.
 Leadership will have to come from lower levels.
 From the streets.
 From the neighborhoods.
 But even those efforts will require leadership.
 But I repeat myself.